 A timeline showing notable famous people who have walked our streets over the millennium of time.
 A few researchers would like to create a timeline of local famous people, which will also tell us a little bit about their lives.

 - Transcriptions of Burial, Birth, Marriage Records

 Transcribing parish records from microfilm held in the HRGS research Archives.

-A Stroll Through Time
+- A Stroll Through Time

 We are currently working on recording their recollections of how life used to be in times gone by, both along Sittingbourne High Street and Milton Regis High Street.